venkyscafe/Docker/docker_network/README.md

 CMD -> docker network rm <NETOWRK_NAME>
 EX  -> docker network rm secure-network
 ```
-Step 10: Now, using the below command, we will assign the newly created network to a new container, which will be logically isolated from other container,s where we can run secure applications
+Step 10: Now, using the below command, we will assign the newly created network to a new container, which will be logically isolated from other containers, where we can run secure applications
 ```
 CMD -> docker run -it --name <CONTAINER_NAME> --network <NETOWRK_NAME> <IMAGE_NAME>:<TAG> <COMMAND>
 EX  -> docker run -it --name upi_payment --network secure-network ubuntu:latest bash -c "while true; do sleep 30; done"